 The Strategy provides Council with the practical framework to implement the Policy.
 It aligns with Council’s statutory obligations and community needs by carefully considering all available pest control techniques.
-It integrates appropriate measures that discourage the development of pest populations and keep pesticides and other interventions to levels that are economically justified and that reduce or minimise risks to human health and the environment.
+It integrates appropriate measures that discourage the development of pest populations while maintaining pesticides and other interventions to levels that are economically justified and reduce or minimise risks to human health and the environment.

 The Strategy establishes local priorities for pest species and areas to be managed and includes an action plan outlining time frames for implementation.

 Our Strategy aligns with the North Coast Regional Strategic Weed Management Plan and the North Coast Regional Strategic Pest Animal Management Plan.
 These plans set the visions and goals for weed and pest animal management on the north coast including Byron Shire and outlines strategies and actions to achieve outcomes based on principles of shared responsibility, sustainable landscapes, collaborative leadership and innovation.

 On the 24 August 2018, Council resolved (18-565) to adopt the Integrated Pest Management Policy to help guide the development of the Integrated Pest Management Strategy to achieve optimal outcomes for the responsible use of pesticides on Council lands.

 The Policy was informed by insights and experience gained from five years of Council aspiring to cease and or minimise the use of pesticides to manage pests.
 A review of this period revealed some challenges.
 A key challenge was balancing relative environmental costs and benefits of complete pesticide cessation against Council’s obligations to public and operator safety, biosecurity risks, the maintenance of infrastructure and financial responsibility.